 This programme is facilitated by Greg Johnson.
 To read more about Greg on our Facilitators Page, click here.

-A series of three 90 minute online seminars will take place after the course, offering an integral support structure following the programme.
-Seminar dates will be announced by 10 October.
+A series of three 90 minute online sessions will take place after the course, offering a support structure following the programme.

 The Meaning of Money programme details